MangoBee/blog/docs/plugins/RemoveDrafts.md

   - plugin/filter
 ---

 This plugin filters out content from your vault, so that only finalized content is made available.
-This prevents [[private pages]] from being published.
+This prevents [private pages](private%20pages.md) from being published.
 By default, it filters out all pages with `draft: true` in the frontmatter and leaves all other pages intact.

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [](configuration.md#Plugins|Configuration) page.

 This plugin has no configuration options.